 The Provost/Vice President for Academic Affairs, the Vice President for Finance and Operations, and the Vice President for Student Affairs and Services share responsibility for providing pluralism, diversity, and multi-cultural programs.
-The University's holistic approach to pluralism, diversity, and multi-cultural programs includes such themes as gender, racial-ethnic minority, handicapper, and sexual orientation.
+The University's holistic approach includes such themes as gender, racial-ethnic minority, handicapper, and sexual orientation.
 A Multi-Cultural Council serves in an advisory and advocacy capacity.